Lead Service Line Inventory

 In summary:

-• These annual reports are required by the EPA and the Washington State Department of Health Office of Drinking Water.
+- Annual reporting is required by the EPA and the Washington State Department of Health Office of Drinking Water.

 To view the reports, please utilize the links below.